Aluulu/obsidian-vault/Callum's Vault/Minecraft Server.md

 Go to that IP address in any browser and it will bring up the admin page for your router.
 Log into it and find the section dedicated to `port forwarding`.

 Your server's configuration file will have a setting called `server-port`.
 Open that port on your router and save.

+# Differences in Servers

+There are many different variations of Minecraft server software that can be ran, each with their own benefits and negatives.
+You can decide which one to pick when you are first setting up your server.

+## Vanilla

+The Vanilla software is the original, untouched, unmodified Minecraft server software created and distributed directly by Mojang.
+This will work with just about any version of Minecraft.
+However, because it also comes with a plethora of bugs and a lack of configuration options.

+Vanilla can be found here: https://minecraft.net/en-us/download/server
+## Bukkit

+Bukket is a modified version of the Vanilla server that enables a plugin API, meaning that certain modifications can be made to the game with simple drag and drop plugins.
+Bukkit also includes a small amount of bug fixes not seen in the Vanilla server.

+You can build the latest version of Bukkit here: https://www.spigotmc.org/threads/buildtools-updates-information.42865/

+## Spigot

+Spigot is a modified version of CraftBukkit with a large number of improvements and optimizations, making it a better experience overall.
+However just like with Bukkit, you cannot download it, only build it.

+You can build the latest version here: https://www.spigotmc.org/wiki/buildtools/

+## Forge

+Forge is a well down alternative to Minecraft that allow you to download mods that make direct modifications to Minecaft, allowing for a completely different experience.
+The difference between Forge and other servers like Bukkit, is that Forge Mods are direct modifications to the Minecraft program code while Bukkit Plugins are modifications that use the already-coded Minecraft properties to perform certain functions.
+So Forge can add completely new features, while Bukkit can only modify or tweak Minecraft features.

+You can download Forge here: https://files.minecraftforge.net/net/minecraftforge/forge/

+## Fabric

+Fabric is also an mod loader like Forge is with some improvements.
+It's lightweight and faster than Forge, giving it a direct advantage, however it does not come with the history of mods that Forge has.
+If you are looking between the two, it may be worth deciding what mods you want, and if there are versions for both Forge and Fabric, Fabric is the ideal version.

+Fabric can be downloaded here: https://fabricmc.net/use/installer/

+## Paper

+Paper (formerly known as PaperSpigot, distributed via the Paperclip patch utility) is a high performance fork of Spigot.
+The goal of Paper is to basically make everything configurable.
+Paper adds over 200 patches to Spigot and its API which because of this is known to cause some incompatibilities with certain plugins.

+You can download Paper here: https://papermc.io/downloads

+## Glowstone

+Glowstone is another high performance software which prides itself on being an original project.
+Glowstone does not use ***any*** of Mojang's Minecraft code.
+It does still have the ability however, to run Bukkit plugins.
+Since Glowstone doesn't use any of the original Minecraft code, it is known to have some incompatibilities with plugins.

+Glowstone can be found at https://www.glowstone.net/